 Next time people search for “Drone ABC Review” in Google, my site pops up.
 If they buy a drone from Amazon (but click my link first), I get paid a commission.
 There are literally (yes literally) hundreds of millions of people buying stuff online, and all those reviews you read before you buy stuff…those people (me included) are getting paid.

 It's a great gig.
 I do it full time.
-The main drawback is that success won't happen overnight.
-It's a business – you have to put in the work first.
+The main drawback is that success won't happen overnight, so patience is required.
+It's a business, and you have to put in the work first.
 It's not like a job writing fake reviews where you get paid a couple buck for each review.
 Your review has to rank, people have to click, and they have to buy something after clicking your link.
-So it's not exactly cut-and-dry easy to do.
+So it's not exactly your traditional trading dollars for hours type of work.
 With some practice however, you can be making thousands of dollars per month (full time income, supporting a family), rather than some pocket change.